luisrodriguezgalvez/ForCoast-SM-A2/PostProcessing/README.md

-Use SM-A3-Postprocess.py to Generate output figures.
+Use SM-A3-Postprocess.py to generate output figures.

 For now, the yaml file to use is given in 'SM-A3-Postprocess.py'.
 It could easily be made an argument upon calling the script.